tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 The purpose of this document is to define and explain the BDQ Tests — the primary mechanism for evaluating the quality of biodiversity data in the BDQ standard — providing a clear and consistent specification that can be used by implementers, analysts, and quality assessors.

 This document:
-- Describes the structure, types, and formal characteristicss of the BDQ Tests.
+- Describes the structure, types, and formal characteristics of the BDQ Tests.
   - Provides normative specifications and non-normative guidance for BDQ Tests, describing how each Test is modeled using standard vocabulary terms and how conforming implementations are expected to behave.
   - Defines the Test types (`Validation`, `Issue`, `Measure`, `Amendment`), the semantics of single- versus multi-record evaluation, and how `Parameters` influence Test behavior.
   - Provides the basis for interpreting BDQ Test descriptions and guidance for producing BDQ-conformant implementations and reports.